 Step 1: Embrace your gut feel

-Bring in your values and your gut feel – just by asking, “what would the person I want to be do in this situation?”
+Bring in your values and your gut feelings – just by asking, “what would the person I want to be done in this situation?”
 Often this criterion on its own will make the decision for you.
 But if not…

 Step 2: Focus on outcomes, not features

-Address the rational part of the decision – but instead of using features like price, colour, fuel economy – use future outcomes.
+Address the rational part of the decision – but instead of using features like price, color, and fuel economy– use future outcomes.
 More specifically, imagine yourself in the mode where you’ll be experiencing or using the results of the decision.
 What will be important then?
 These are the important outcomes.

-In summary, you should use criteria to choose an option which reflect what will be valuable when you finally use or experience it.
+In summary, you should use criteria to choose an option that reflects what will be valuable when you finally use or experience it.

 Step 3: Cull

-In the car study above, they found that 4 criteria works well, but 12 criteria means people make worse choices than if they used no criteria and just picked one at random.
+In the car study above, they found that 4 criteria work well, but 12 criteria mean people make worse choices than if they used no criteria and just picked one at random.

-The first step to culling is to make sure the criteria don’t overlap too much.
+The first step to call is to make sure the criteria don’t overlap too much.
 If two are similar, eliminate one or combine them into one.

 If you generate a clever combination of criteria and then apply them with an eye on what it will really feel like, you will quickly make great decisions.